odeskvaibhav/why-did-you-render/README.md

-1. Open Package.json & add this in devDependencies
+1. Open Package.json & add this as a devDependencies

     ```"why-did-you-render-ui": "https://github.com/odeskvaibhav/why-did-you-render-ui"```